Serving The Straits Area Sportsmen Since 1975

 Straits Area Sportsmen’s Club

-In September SASC Volunteers were out with a contractor to clear sites in the St. Martin's deer yard.
-It had been 30 years since these sites were last been cleared.
-Our goal was to clear 10 different sites, but with the size of many of the trees and how much the sites had grown in, we were only able to clear 5 sites.
-We will be applying for a DRIP Grant again next year in hopes to finish what we started in 2021.
+In September, SASC Volunteers were out with a contractor to clear sites in the St. Martin’s deer yard.
+It had been 30 years since these sites were last cleared.
+Our goal was to remove ten different areas, but with the size of many trees and how much the sites had grown in, we could only clear five sites.
+We will apply for a DRIP Grant again next year to finish what we started in 2021.